-Hiring a driver for your time in Nadi provides great peace of mind anyone that is going to be hitting several locations during their stay.
-You can hire a driver for as little as a day all the way up to the full duration for your holiday – often working out to be much cheaper than renting a car (see below).
+Hiring a driver for your time in Nadi provides great peace of mind for anyone that is going to be hitting several locations during their stay.
+You can hire a driver for as little as a day all the way up to the full duration of your holiday – often working out to be much cheaper than renting a car (see below).
 Ask your chosen hotel or resort about their private driver services and negotiate a price.
 Expect to pay FJ$90-140 a day for a driver.

 4. Nadi by Bus

 Nadi has a vast network of public buses.
 Get all the up-to-date information you need about where to take buses and their timetables from information centres at the airport, in Nadi, and from the travel desk in your chosen accommodation.
 One-way trips around Nadi are usually less than FJ$2 and are paid with tickets, rather than with cash.
 Find out how to pay for Nadi buses in Where to Book Bus Transport in Fiji?